 The diversity of handicrafts in Iran is so high that preparing a list of them can take too long; however, it is a well-known fact that Iranian handmade carpets always sit atop the list.

-Every carpet mirrors a matchless pattern and a unique combination of hues blending into each other, which is different from one city to another.
+According to a report by Mehr, every carpet mirrors a matchless pattern and a unique combination of hues blending into each other; which is different from one city to another.
 You will not discern the difference unless you happen to see the juxtaposition of two rugs from two cities.

 Just like other handcrafts in Iran, one can smell the fragrant scent of women’s hands intertwined with the knots of the hanging rugs.
 Women have always been in the vanguard of handicrafts.

 Iran’s south-western province of Fars is one of the pioneering regions in carpet weaving.

 When asked by Mehr News Agency on what distinguishes Fars’ carpets from those of other provinces, a carpet expert pointed to their style and pattern without hesitation.

 “Fars’ weavers don’t follow a pre-designed pattern.
 They craft improvised knots and create novel art impromptu,” the expert went on to say.